jfmercado/Cyclistic/cyclistic_case_study_SQL.md

 ## Daily Rides and Average Daily Ride Length

-These are the same visualizations that we created in RStudio earlier, recreated here for a complete picture.
+These are the visualizations of the last query results from step 4, recreated here for a complete picture.

 ## Hourly Rides and Hourly Ride Lengths on **weekends**